vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 "external_payment_methods": [
     {
         "name": "Vipps",
-        "redirect_url": "https://…", // URL to the merchant's Vipps integration "image_url": "https://…",    // Vipps logo, must be on the merchant's website "fee": 0                     // Not applicable because of PSD2 "description": "Lorem.."     // Optional payment information to Vipps }
+        "redirect_url": "https://…",    // URL to the merchant's Vipps integration "image_url": "https://…",       // Vipps logo, must be on the merchant's website.
+See https://brand.vipps.no/ "fee": 0                        // Not applicable because of PSD2 "description": "Order ABC-123"  // Optional payment information to Vipps }
 ]
 ```